apache/iotdb/docs/Documentation/UserGuide/4-Client/1-Command Line Interface (Cli).md

 6667 </br>
 If you need to connect to the remote server or changes the port number of the server running, set the specific IP and PORT at -h and -p.</br>
-You also can set your own environment variable at the front of the start script.
+You also can set your own environment variable at the front of the start script ("/sbin/start-client.sh" for linux and "/sbin/start-client.bat" for windows)

 The Linux and MacOS system startup commands are as follows: